Optically Controlled Skyrmion Number Current: Abstract

 \section{Abstract}

-We propose a theoretical mechanism to control the motion of magnetic Skyrmions through the generation of a Skyrmion number current.
-This current is induced and tuned by an explicitly time-dependent Hamiltonian that includes a Zeeman term arising from the interaction between the spin system and circularly polarized light.
-To capture the effect, we apply a first-order perturbation method to the Landau–Lifshitz–Gilbert (LLG) equation, using a breathing Skyrmion ansatz based on the Belavin–Polyakov profile.
-This approach reveals that the time-dependent deformation of the Skyrmion boundary produces an anisotropic breathing mode, which in turn generates a nonzero Skyrmion number current.
-The resulting dynamics in momentum space form a limit cycle, whose characteristics depend solely on the external magnetic field amplitude, the Heisenberg exchange coupling, and the Gilbert damping constant.
-Our formulation not only clarifies the topological origin of optically driven Skyrmion motion but also points to Skyrmion number currents as a low-dissipation alternative to electric currents for efficient Skyrmion control.
+We propose a mechanism to control magnetic Skyrmion motion by generating a Skyrmion number current.
+This current is produced and controlled via explicitly time-dependent Hamiltonian containing a Zeeman term arising from the interaction between the spin system and circularly polarized light.
+We find that Skyrmion dynamics exhibit a limit cycle in momentum space, whose properties are determined only by physical parameters: the magnitude of external magnetic field, the Heisenberg coupling, and the Gilbert damping constant.
+This method provides a theoretical explanation for the topological origin of optically controlled Skyrmion motion, and it opens the possibility for efficient, low-dissipation Skyrmion control using Skyrmion number currents as an alternative to electric currents.